6 Reasons to Choose Tile Over Hardwood in your Kitchen

 There’s a tile to suit any budget, from low cost durable no drama tiles for a rental to sophisticated and expensive tiles to help bump up the value of an upmarket residence.

-2. Style Options – Long gone are the days of drab nondescript kitchen floor tiles.
-The choice of designer patterns and cool designs is limited only by your imagination and your budget.
+Long gone are the days of drab nondescript kitchen floor tiles.
+The choice of designer patterns, cool designs and tile sizes is limited only by your imagination and your budget.

 We want the flooring in all our rooms to be durable but especially in the kitchen.
 High traffic, lots of spills, lots of cleaning and the potential for accidents (dropped kitchenware etc.) makes a high quality tile (think porcelain or stone tile) a smart option.

-Also new innovations like DITRA mat for easy tile installation vastly improve the longevity of a tile floor.
+Also new innovations like Schlutra DITRA matting underlayment for easy tile installation vastly improve the longevity of a tile floor.

-4. Longevity – At Home Flooring Pros we are big fans of the latest trends in Vinyl and Linoleum flooring.
+At Home Flooring Pros we are big fans of the latest trends in vinyl and linoleum flooring.
 The lower production costs have meant a greater range of designs than ever before.
 If you want a cutting edge look for your flooring then vinyl and linoleum can be an interesting option.

 However the latest trends and fashions, by definition, don’t last.
 They’re here today and gone tomorrow.
 If you’re prepared to refresh your flooring every few years then that’s fine, but if you want to lay a classy kitchen floor that’s going to look up to date for many years to come then opting for kitchen tile installation, with a focus on natural colors, is a smart way to go.